mattermost/docs/source/collaborate/use-mattermost-google-calendar-plugin.rst

 - **Receive notifications during meetings**: During an event, your availability can be set to **Away** or **No Not Disturb** when you’re in a meeting.

   - Set your availability to **Away** to clearly communicate to others in Mattermost that you're unavailable.
 You'll continue to receive desktop, email, and push notifications based on your Mattermost notification preferences.
-  - Set your availability to `Do Not Disturb </preferences/set-your-status-availability.html#set-your-availability-as-do-not-disturb>`__  to disable all desktop, email, and push notifications.
+  - Set your availability to :ref:`Do Not Disturb <preferences/set-your-status-availability:set your availability as do not disturb>`  to disable all desktop, email, and push notifications.

 - **Receive reminders**: You can choose to receive an event reminder 5 minutes before a meeting in a direct message.